-The Tamarind Cooking School is in a fantastic, airy, open-sided bamboo and palm frond pavilion by a lotus pond.
+The Tamarind Lao Cooking Course is held at the dedicated cooking school, located in a fantastic, airy, open-sided bamboo and palm frond pavilion by a lotus pond.
 There’s plenty of bench space and everyone gets a cooking station.

 Joy begins by introducing us to the three items that are incredibly important to Lao cooking.
 Firstly, the tao-lo or charcoal burner — every house has one, according to Joy.
 While the burner serves to provide the heat to steam the sticky rice, it also gets plenty of use for other types of cooking.

 At home, if you have an electric stove (my condolences), buy one of those portable gas stoves and use that to roast your vegetables.
 If you have a gas stove, just remove the grate over the burner, lay down some tin foil, and cook over the open flame — like I’m doing here.
 If you want to go all out, use a BBQ.

-The second important item is the mortar and pestle.
+Your second important tool is the mortar and pestle.
 There is no substitute and Joy says that you just can’t replace the mortar and pestle with a food processor or blender.
 The action of the mortar and pestle “releases flavours in a way a food processor or blender can’t copy,” he assures us.